Biography

 2018: “Inversion” Clerkenwell Space, Beijing, China

 2018: “Ritual” Sky Moca Gallery.
-Beijing
+Beijing, China

-2016: "Sinergia" Sky Art Foundation, Kyiv.
-Ukraine.
+2016: "Sinergia" Sky Art Foundation, Kyiv, Ukraine

 Selected group exhibitions:

 2021: “Linear” JH Gallery.
-Shanghai, China.
+Shanghai, China

 2021: “Unknown Reality” Baolong Art Center, organized by Shanghai Jiaotong University and ICCI Art Valley, Shanghai, China

 2021: “Linear” Longkong Art Museum.
-Beijing, China.
+Beijing, China

 2020: “Return to the forest” Dongyan Mountain Forest Recreational Area.
-Taoyuan City, Taiwan.
+Taoyuan City, Taiwan

-2019: “Reconstruction” Aotu space, Beijing
+2019: “Reconstruction” Aotu space, Beijing, China

-2019: “Grey silence” Tong Gallery, Beijing
+2019: “Grey silence” Tong Gallery, Beijing, China

-2018: “Investigation” Klerkenwell Space, Beijing
+2018: “Investigation” Klerkenwell Space, Beijing, China

-2018: “Ritual” Skymoka Gallery, Beijing
+2018: “Ritual” Skymoka Gallery, Beijing, China

-2018: “Spring Luster” Skymoka Gallery, Beijing
+2018: “Spring Luster” Skymoka Gallery, Beijing, China

 2017: Curitiba Biennale ’17 «Vibration» Chinese contemporary art exhibition.
 Curitiba, Brazil

 2017: "Investigation" Cheng Gallery.
-Beijing
+Beijing, China

 2016: "Art Actually" 11Gallery.
-Beijing
+Beijing, China

 In collection: